 Macadamia nuts contain fats and oils naturally.
 Like other oils, these components within macadamia nuts can begin to go rancid.
-Rancidity occurs when the fats and oils begin to oxidize, changing the chemical composition.
+Rancidity occurs when the fats and oils start to oxidize, changing the chemical composition.

 If the macadamia nuts smell and appear fine, you can take a small bite of one.
 If it tastes off or bitter, you will want to dispose of them.